-- to promote cooperation between the life sciences and other disciplines with undersea diving activities and hyperbaric oxygen therapy.
+- To promote cooperation between the life sciences and other disciplines concerned with undersea activity, hyperbaric medicine and wound care.

-- to provide a source of information and support in the clinical practice of hyperbaric medicine and stay abreast of legislative, legal and regulatory changes.
+- To provide a source of information and support in the clinical practice of hyperbaric medicine and to stay abreast of legislative, legal, and regulatory changes in the field.

 The IRS requires that Form 1023, Form 990, Form 990-T, Annual Reports, and financial statements need to be posted on the non-profit's public website and made available to the public upon request.
 Below is the pdf copy of UHMS Current 990.